 This section argues that rough flow-rate fairness is an acceptable goal for simple best-effort traffic.
 We do not, however, claim that flow-rate fairness is necessarily an \optimal\ fairness goal or resource allocation mechanism for simple best-effort traffic.
-Simple best-effort traffic and flow-rate fairness are in general not about optimality.
+Simple best-effort traffic and flow-rate fairness are in general not about optimality, but instead are about a low-overhead service (best-effort traffic) along with a rough, simple fairness model (flow-rate fairness).